Concurrency Testing in the Linux Kernel via eBPF: Introduction

-\paragraph{C0: Full, fine-grained scheduling control.} Many concurrency fuzzers either provide only weak control over thread scheduling by injecting delays~\cite{Krace} or limited control via a small number of coarse-grained scheduling points~\cite{Razzer, Conzzer}.
-With only weak or limited, coarse-grained control, some concurrency bugs will be rendered unreachable during testing.
-While trading completeness for performance is sometimes reasonable, these works fundamentally cannot enforce a higher degree of control.
+\textbf{C0: Limited scheduling control.} Many concurrency fuzzers either provide only weak control over thread scheduling by injecting delays~\cite{Krace,bechberger2025} or limited coarse-grained scheduling hooks~\cite{Razzer, Conzzer}.
+With only limited, coarse-grained control, many concurrency bugs may be rendered unreachable during testing.
+While trading completeness for performance is sometimes reasonable, these works fundamentally cannot enforce a higher degree of control, even in cases when performance is not an issue.

-\paragraph{C1: High runtime overhead.} Traditional concurrency fuzzers with full control typically operate at the hypervisor level~\cite{SegFuzz, Snowboard}.
+\textbf{C1: High overhead.} Traditional concurrency fuzzers with full control typically operate at the hypervisor level~\cite{SegFuzz, Snowboard}.
 These hypervisor-specific techniques are extremely heavyweight and exhibit poor scalability.
 For example, Snowboard \cite{Snowboard} introduces a substantial performance overhead, slowing execution by more than $10\times$.
-Additionally, the limitations of the hypervisor's functionality restrict SegFuzz's support \cite{SegFuzz} for parallel fuzzing processes, resulting in a significant reduction in overall throughput (c.f.
+Additionally, the limitations of the hypervisor's functionality restrict SegFuzz's support \cite{SegFuzz} for parallel fuzzing processes, resulting in a significant reduction in overall throughput during fuzzing (c.f.
 Section~\ref{sec:eval-cov}).

-\paragraph{C2: Lack of forward compatibility.} OS kernels have been under continuous development, with frequent updates and ongoing evolution.
+\textbf{C2: Portability and maintenance burden.} OS kernels have been under continuous development, with frequent updates and ongoing evolution.
 In addition to custom hypervisors, existing fuzzers usually require extensive customization tailored to specific kernel versions \cite{SegFuzz, Krace, Razzer}.
-For instance, Krace \cite{Krace} involves invasive kernel features, introducing a patch of over 10k lines of code across 105 files.
-This level of modification increases the cost and effort required to port the fuzzer to newer versions, and may also reduce its effectiveness.
-As a result, the practical usability and maintainability of such approaches are often compromised.
+For instance, Krace \cite{Krace} involves invasive kernel changes, introducing a patch of over 10k lines of code across 105 files.
+Such tight coupling substantially increases the cost and effort required to port the fuzzer to newer kernel versions, and may also reduce its effectiveness.
+As a result, the long-term usability and maintainability of such approaches are often compromised.

-\paragraph{C3: Restricted extensibility.} Scheduling algorithms in existing concurrency fuzzers are often bespoke and tightly integrated with critical components of the underlying implementation.
+\textbf{C3: Restricted extensibility.} Scheduling algorithms in existing concurrency fuzzers are often bespoke and tightly integrated with critical components of the underlying implementation.
 Extending or duplicating them in a new codebase is typically extremely challenging and demands deep domain expertise.
 As a result, traditional fuzzers that rely on default scheduling behavior are often still used to attempt to find concurrency bugs in practice.